menu

-The average rental price in Piedmont Addition South is currently $1,925, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 60.1% of the neighborhoods in Texas.
+The average rental price in Piedmont Addition South is currently $1,916, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.7% of Texas neighborhoods.

 Piedmont Addition South is a suburban neighborhood (based on population density) located in Dallas, Texas.